JuliaGPU/AMDGPU.jl/docs/src/quickstart.md

 ```julia
 c_d = similar(a_d)
 ```

-!!! note
-    `HSAArray` is a lightweight low-level array type, that does not support the GPUArrays.jl interface.
-    Production code should instead use `ROCArray` once its ready, in a similar fashion to `CuArray`.

 In this example, the postfix `_d` distinguishes a device memory object from its host memory counterpart.
 This convention is completely arbitrary and you may name your device-side variables whatever you like; they are regular Julia variables.